Skip to main content

 David Hammond

-David Hammond is a teaching associate professor in the Department of Pharmacy, an associate director of the BRAMS program and the lead for the Clinical Trials Certificate.
-He holds a Regulatory Affairs Certification in Medical Devices (RAC), the Certified IRB Professional (CIP), the Certified Clinical Research Professional (CCRP) and a number of other industry certifications.
-Hammond is the chair of an institutional review board and serves as a consultant to several biotechnology companies, providing guidance on regulatory strategy, clinical trial design and operations, and compliance with the FDA and other regulatory bodies around the world.
-He currently serves on the board of the Organization of Regulatory and Clinical Associates (ORCA) and was the inaugural recipient of the Martha Feldman Award for service and education to the regulatory community.
-Hammond is an alumnus of the UW BRAMS program, with a master’s degree in biomedical regulatory affairs.
+David Hammond is the director of the UW BRAMS program, teaching associate professor in the UW Department of Pharmacy and the lead for the Certificate in Clinical Trials.
+He holds a Regulatory Affairs Certification in Medical Devices, the Certified IRB Professional credential, the Certified Clinical Research Professional certification and a number of other industry certifications.
+Hammond is the chair of an institutional review board and serves as a consultant to several biotechnology companies, providing guidance on regulatory strategy, clinical trial design and operations, and compliance with the Food and Drug Administration and other regulatory bodies around the world.
+He currently serves on the board of the Organization of Regulatory and Clinical Associates and was the inaugural recipient of the Martha Feldman Award for service and education to the regulatory community.
+Hammond is a graduate of the UW BRAMS program.

 dhammond@uw.edu